 To open a session:

-- Double-click on the .nemo file in the Finder. - Or, in NeMo, go to File>Open or press Cmd+O. - Or, drag a .nemo file over the NeMo application icon (in the Dock or in the Application directory).
+- Double-click on the .nemo file in the Finder. - In NeMo, go to File>Open or press Cmd+O. - Drag a .nemo file over the NeMo application icon (in the Dock or in the Application directory).